ingo/ingo.github.io/_recipes/spicy_tuna_handrolls.md

 ---
 author: Unknown
 category: Entrees
-description: A delicious and easy to make sushi roll with a kick.
-This recipe uses a special spicy mayo and a variety of ingredients to create a unique and flavorful experience.
+description: A delicious and easy to make handroll sushi featuring spicy tuna.
+The filling mixes fresh tuna with Japanese mayo spiked with sriracha and sesame oil for a kick of heat.
+Thinly sliced avocado and cucumber add cool contrast.
+Wrapped up in sheets of nori, it's a fun fresh take on sushi.
 image: spicy_tuna_handrolls.jpg
 size: Varies
 spicy: ✓